techidaily/site-location-social/source/_posts/in-2024-how-to-change-location-on-facebook-dating-for-your-xiaomi-redmi-13c-drfone-by-drfone-virtual-android.md

 Whatever your reason is to fake location on WhatsApp, you can use a third-party app for the job as long as it is legit.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aknYnDfODro?si=zONIVzA9FFq0rLOD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 2.
 All You Want to Know about WhatsApp Location Function

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/GFHH14XlFCk?si=2HcjQbDx5eG0ZQAt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 2.1 Send Location on WhatsApp